Sam Uffindell: Early life

-He attended King's College, but at age sixteen was expelled after participating in a violent attack on a younger student.
+He attended King's College, but at age sixteen was asked to leave after participating in a violent attack on a younger student.
 The victim, who was 13, suffered severe bruising and trauma.
 Police were not involved.
 After the matter came to light in 2022, Uffindell said he could not recall if he and the other attackers used wooden bed legs as a weapon, but could not rule it out.
 He later acknowledged the attack, saying he was “a thug”.

 Uffindell finished his schooling at St Paul's Collegiate School in Hamilton.
 At this school, he was suspended for three days for leaving the property without permission.

 He earned a Bachelor of Arts in Political Studies and a Bachelor of Commerce in Management at the University of Otago.
 While at university, he and his flatmates competed in an online competition for Dunedin's filthiest flat, and city health inspectors visited three times.
 After university, he worked in banking for ten years in Sydney and in Singapore, including working in financial crime at Westpac and becoming a vice president at Deutsche Bank.
 He gained a Master of International Law and International Relations from the University of New South Wales.
 Uffindell returned to New Zealand in 2020 following the COVID-19 pandemic.
 As of early 2022 he was the head of financial economic crime for Rabobank New Zealand, and was a partner in his wife's fertiliser supply business.